Instagram for business

 Leveraging the existing Facebook advertising platform all businesses can access a range of Instagram ads through the Facebook Power Editor, so if you are using Facebook and Instagram in parallel, you can create dynamic campaigns to hit where your customers are.

 Make sure your account is a business account rather than a personal one.
 This will unlock features that give you deeper insight, but it can only be created through a Facebook page.
-Many of the tips and tricks outlined above for Facebook Ads apply to Instagram.
 A rule of thumb however when you are advertising on both platforms is to differentiate your offering so as not to make your customers feel like they are in an advertising echo chamber.

 Instagram ads are managed with the same tools as Facebook ads: